via/viaems/README.md

 options are available.
 High level details of the configuration options are below.

+Currently, #[viaems-ui](https://github.com/via/viaems-rs) is the actively maintained companion software for consuming this interface, allowing live configuration and log recording/reviewing.

 ### Streaming interface
 To provide a reliable interface over a serial or USB link, binary protobuf messages are encoded into NUL-delimited frames.
 Each frame contains a